Abacab: Background

-In June 1980, the Genesis line-up of drummer and singer Phil Collins, keyboardist Tony Banks, and guitarist/bassist Mike Rutherford, with touring drummer Chester Thompson and guitarist and bassist Daryl Stuermer, wrapped their 1980 tour of the United Kingdom and North America in support of their tenth album, Duke (1980).
-Following a period of rest, in November 1980 the band bought Fisher Lane Farm, a farmhouse with an adjoining cowshed near Chiddingfold, Surrey, as their new private rehearsal and recording facility.
-In the process of remodelling the building into a studio, the trio reconvened in the farm house to write and rehearse new material, which initially took place in the living room, and they started recording the album in March 1981 once the studio was operational.
-Abacab marks the first Genesis album that was recorded in England since A Trick of the Tail (1976).
-The success of Collins's debut solo album Face Value (1981) had gained momentum by the recording stage; Banks claimed it did little to alter the sound or style of Abacab or the relationship towards him or Rutherford as they had been friends for a long time.
+In June 1980, the Genesis line-up of drummer/singer Phil Collins, keyboardist Tony Banks and guitarist/bassist Mike Rutherford – working with touring drummer Chester Thompson and guitarist/bassist Daryl Stuermer – wrapped their 1980 tour of the United Kingdom and North America in support of their tenth album, Duke (1980).
+Following a period of rest, in November 1980 the trio bought Fisher Lane Farm, a farmhouse with an adjoining cowshed near Chiddingfold in Surrey, as their new private rehearsal and recording facility.
+In the process of remodelling the building into a studio, the trio reconvened in the farmhouse to write and rehearse new material (this initially took place in the living room), and they began recording the album in March 1981 once the studio was operational.
+The success of Collins's debut solo album Face Value (1981) had gained momentum by the time Abacab reached the stage of being recorded; Banks claimed it did little to alter either the Genesis album's sound or style, or Collins's relationship with him or with Rutherford, for they had been friends for a long time.
+Abacab was the first Genesis album since A Trick of the Tail (1976) to be recorded in England.

 Recording

 The Farm studio, pictured in 2006.
-Abacab was their first album recorded there.
+Abacab was the first Genesis album to be recorded there.

 Genesis recorded Abacab in 14 weeks, and they typically worked between 12 and 14 hours a day while making it.
 The new studio environment had a productive effect on the writing process and the band had enough material for a double album, but they shelved one hour of music because they considered the songs were too similar to their past albums.
-Though the band did not alter the way in which they approached the songwriting for Abacab, Banks said a conscious effort was made by the group to avoid "Genesis cliches" such as using tambourines during a chorus, reprises, extended solos, lengthy instrumental passages, and keeping melodies simple, which signalled further changes in their direction.
+Though the band did not alter the way in which they approached the songwriting for Abacab, Banks said that a conscious effort was made by the group to avoid "Genesis cliches" such as using tambourines during a chorus, reprises, extended solos, lengthy instrumental passages, and keeping melodies simple, which signalled further changes in their direction.
 Because of this, Banks considered Abacab to be the least technical Genesis album at the time of its release.
 Rutherford said the omission of songs that were too familiar to what they had done previously was required to avoid Genesis becoming a caricature of itself, and so the change in direction was therefore necessary.
 He picked the songwriting periods for Duke and Abacab as a "rethink" of Genesis' approach.
 Collins said the group adopted what they had done for Duke and took it further for Abacab, specifically with group improvisational jams and writing with the aid of electronics such as a drum machine.
 The home studio allowed the group to stop working on a track if a rehearsal failed to produce any desired results and switch to another, which was not possible at a professional facility due to the limited time available.